Mohammed Ahamed

-Mohammed Ahmed Jama (born 5 August 1985), commonly known as Mohammed Ahamed or just Mo, is a retired professional footballer, who played as a forward.
+Mohammed Ahmed Jama (born 5 August 1985), commonly known as Mohammed Ahamed egag or just Egag, is a former professional footballer who played as a forward.

+Early life

-Ahamed was born in Burao, Somaliland.
-However, he emigrated to Norway.
+Born in Garowe, Somaliland, Ahamed emigrated to Norway.

 Career

-After playing for Fløya's first-team, he moved to Tromsdalen in 2006, and he was bought by the Tippeligaen-side Tromsø in 2009.
-During Tromsø IL's Europa League qualification play off, Ahamed scored in the 5-0 first leg defeat of Latvian club Daugava Daugavpils.
+After playing for Fløya's first-team, Ahamed moved to Tromsdalen in 2006, and he signed for Tippeligaen-side Tromsø in 2009.
+During Tromsø IL's Europa League qualification play off, Ahamed scored in the 5–0 first leg defeat of Latvian club Daugava Daugavpils.
 He played a total of 45 matches and scored three goals for Tromsø in Tippeligaen, with all the goals coming in 2010.

 He was loaned out from Tromsø to Sarpsborg 08 from 1 August 2011 till the end of the season.
 On 8 August 2012, Ahamed joined his old club Tromsdalen on a free transfer.

 In 2019, Ahamed returned to his mother club Krokelvdalen IL.